-The RAF has welcomed its new P-8A Poseidon aircraft to the United Kingdom.
+The Royal Air Force has welcomed the first of its new P-8A Poseidon maritime patrol aircraft to RAF Lossiemouth.

-P-8As will be equipped with sensors and weapons systems designed for anti-submarine warfare, and will also carry out surveillance and search and rescue missions, according to the RAF.
+P-8As are equipped with sensors and weapons systems designed for anti-submarine warfare, and will also carry out surveillance and search and rescue missions, according to the RAF.

 Based on the Boeing 737-800 airliner, the contract to develop the P-8A for the United States military was granted in 2004, and the first Poseidon flew in 2009.